msantanamarana/wasp/README.md

 this most recently on Chameleon Cloud Ubuntu 20.04.3 LTS (baremetal Skylake, 48 cores, Xeon Gold 6126) with Linux kernel version 5.4.0-91-generic.

 If the smoke test does panic, it may be because `/dev/kvm` is owned by root.
-You probably want to add your user to the `kvm` group (e.g., `sudo usermod -a -G kvm <user>`).
-An alternative is to change permissions on `/dev/kvm` when gathering the artifacts.
+It's advised to allow anyone to open `/dev/kvm` when gathering the artifacts.
-To do so, you can run `sudo chmod 666 /dev/kvm`, though you'll probably want to restore these permissions when you're done building the artifact.
+To do so, you can run `sudo chmod 666 /dev/kvm`.
+Feel free to restore it after running the artifact.

 ## Reproducing Paper Results